azuqua/react-dnd-scrollzone/README.md

 </Scrollzone>
 ```
-Apply the scrollzone function to any html-identifier ("div", "ul" etc) or react component to add drag and drop scrolling behaviour.
+Apply the withScrolling function to any html-identifier ("div", "ul" etc) or react component to add drag and drop scrolling behaviour.

  * `verticalStrength` - a function that returns the strength of the vertical scroll direction
  * `horizontalStrength` a function that returns the strength of the horizontal scroll direction